 Who:

-ASC 606 revenue recognition affects virtually all companies – public and private – that enter into contracts with customers to transfer goods or services or enter into contracts for the transfer of specific nonfinancial assets.
+ASC 606 revenue recognition affects virtually all companies or entities – public, private, and non-profit – that enter into contracts with customers for the transfer of goods or services, or enter into contracts for the transfer of specific nonfinancial assets.

 What:

-- Determine the transaction price – This step refers to the cash and non-cash a company expects to receive in exchange for the transferring of the promised goods or services.
-The amount can be fixed, variable, or a combination of both and may include other considerations such as upgrades, downgrades, price concessions, volume discounts, rebates, etc. The allocated amounts are recognized as revenue when or as performance obligations are met.
+This step refers to the cash and non-cash a company expects to receive in exchange for the transferring of the promised goods or services.
+The amount can be fixed, variable, or a combination of both and may include other considerations such as upgrades, downgrades, price concessions, volume discounts, rebates, etc. The allocated amounts are recognized as revenue when (or as) performance obligations are met.

 When: